UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Illustration of a five-step checklist for setting up utilities next to a person outside a home.

-Knowing how to set up utilities correctly ensures you have lights, water, and heat the moment you walk through the door.
-If you are looking into utilities for first time renters or homeowners, following this chronological guide will keep the process smooth and organized.
+Knowing how to coordinate your services correctly ensures you have functioning lights, water, and heat the exact moment you walk through the door of your new residence.
+If you are setting up utilities for first time renters or transitioning into a newly purchased home, following this straightforward chronological guide will keep the entire process organized and stress-free.

 1. List Your Required Services

-First, determine exactly which services you need.
-Check if your new home uses natural gas, electricity, or both for heating and cooking.
-In some areas with deregulated energy markets, you may have the freedom to choose your specific electricity or gas supplier, giving you the chance to shop around for the best rates.
+First, determine exactly which services you need for the property.
+Check if your new home uses natural gas, electricity, or a combination of both for heating and cooking.
+In some areas with deregulated energy markets, you may have the freedom to choose your specific electricity or gas supplier, giving you the chance to shop around for the most competitive rates available.

 2. Schedule Service in Advance

-We recommend calling providers at least two weeks before your official move date.
-Utility companies can get backed up, especially at the beginning and end of the month.
-Waiting until the last minute increases the risk of moving into a dark home or paying expedited service fees.
+We strongly recommend calling providers or setting up accounts online at least two weeks before your official move-in date.
+Utility companies can get severely backed up, especially at the beginning and end of the month when turnover is high.
+Waiting until the absolute last minute drastically increases the risk of moving into a dark home or being forced to pay expedited service connection fees.

 3. Watch Out for Hidden Utility Costs

-Beyond your monthly usage, keep an eye out for “hidden” fees that can catch you off guard.
-Be prepared for:
+Beyond your monthly energy usage, keep an eye out for “hidden” administrative fees that can easily catch you off guard during a move.
+Be prepared for the following common charges:

-• Connection/Activation Fees: One-time charges to start service at a new address.
+• Connection or Activation Fees: One-time, non-refundable charges to start new service at a property.

-• Security Deposits: Often required if you have little or no credit history.
+• Security Deposits: Upfront payments often required if you have little or no credit history, though these are typically refunded after a year of on-time payments.

-• Late Payment Fees: Charges applied if you miss your due date.
+• Late Payment Fees: Penalties applied to your account if you miss your scheduled due date.

-• Reconnection Fees: Steep costs to restore service if it was disconnected for non-payment.
+• Reconnection Fees: Extremely steep costs to restore service if it was previously disconnected for non-payment.

-Asking about these costs upfront helps you avoid budget shocks on your first bill.
+Asking about these specific costs upfront helps you avoid frustrating budget shocks on your very first bill.

 4. Confirm the Start Date

 Always set your service start date for the day before you actually move in.
-This buffer ensures that your refrigerator is cold, your lights turn on, and your internet is ready to go while you are unpacking, rather than waiting for a technician to arrive on a busy moving day.
+This strategic buffer ensures that your refrigerator is cold, your lights turn on instantly, and your internet is ready to go while you are unpacking boxes, rather than leaving you waiting around for a technician to arrive on an already busy moving day.

 5. Perform a Move-In Audit

-As soon as you arrive, check that all services are working correctly.
-Locate your meters and check for any running toilets or dripping faucets.
-You don’t want to be responsible for water or energy wasted by a leak that existed before you arrived.
+As soon as you arrive, check that all services are working correctly and safely.
+Locate your utility meters and inspect the property for any running toilets, dripping faucets, or drafty windows.
+You certainly don’t want to be held financially responsible for water or energy wasted by a pre-existing leak that the previous tenant left behind.

-Double-check your lease to verify exactly what “utilities included in rent” covers.
-It is a common point of confusion to assume everything is paid for, only to find out that internet or electricity is still your responsibility.
+Double-check your lease agreement to verify exactly what “utilities included in rent” truly covers.
+It is a very common point of confusion to assume everything is paid for, only to find out that internet or electricity is still entirely your responsibility.

 Understanding Your Utility Bill Breakdown